Xercoy/blobs/README.md

-# Glob - Generate files of various sizes.
+# Blob - Generate files of various sizes.

-Use Glob to create files of various sizes in bytes, megabytes, gigabytes, and terabytes.
+Use Blob to create files of various sizes in bytes, megabytes, gigabytes, and terabytes.

 # Usage